7 Cash Flow Management Tips for Small Business Owners

-Accounts Receivable.
-Typically established as a revolving line based upon a percentage (60% to 80%) of total accounts receivable (AR) due within a 60 to 90 day period, accounts receivable financing is one of the most common corporate loans.
-The balance due moves up and down as AR varies: When sales and AR increase, the bank advances more cash on the line, when sales and AR decrease, you are expected to make a payment to bring the loan in line with the negotiated loan-to-AR ratio.
+- Accounts Receivable.
+Typically established as a revolving line of credit based upon a percentage (60% to 80%) of total accounts receivable (AR) due within a 60- to 90-day period, accounts receivable financing is one of the most common corporate loans.
+The balance due moves up and down as AR varies: When sales and AR increase, the bank advances more cash on the line; when sales and AR decrease, you're expected to make a payment to bring the loan in line with the negotiated loan-to-AR ratio.

-Inventory.
-Lenders generally like inventory as it is expected to be sold and turned into cash.
-Bankers generally prefer finished or raw inventory since it is most marketable in the event of default - many do not lend on in-process inventory as additional investment is required before it can be sold.
+- Inventory.
+Lenders generally like inventory as it's expected to be sold and turned into cash.
+Bankers generally prefer finished or raw inventory since it's most marketable in the event of default.
+Many bankers don't lend on in-process inventory as additional investment is required before it can be sold.
 Like an accounts receivable loan, an inventory loan moves up and down as inventory levels change.
 A typical ratio of loan to inventory is 50%.

-Equipment.
+- Equipment.
 While technically not a short-term loan, owned equipment in good condition can secure a fixed-term loan for a single shot of cash in an emergency.
 Remember, however, that the more specialized the equipment, the lower loan-to-value ratio you may receive.
 For example, a 2012 Ford 150 is likely to have a higher loan ratio than a variable drill press or a customized trailer.
-If you have old or excess equipment that is marketable, sell it for cash - having extra cash is more valuable than an idle asset.
+If you have old or excess equipment that's marketable, sell it for cash.
+Having extra cash is more valuable than an idle asset.

 Some business owners elect to sell their accounts receivable to a third party rather than borrow on them, a process called factoring.
-Specific terms are negotiated between the third party, or "factor," and the company, including the ratio of value paid for each invoice, whether the sale is "recourse" or "non-recourse," and any fees which might be paid to establish and maintain the relationship between company and factor.
-The advantage for a company, especially if it is newly established or has damaged credit, is that the factor looks first to the creditworthiness of the customer who owes the money, rather than the company which sells the AR.
+Specific terms are negotiated between the third party, or "factor," and the company.
+These terms include the ratio of value paid for each invoice, whether the sale is "recourse" or "non-recourse," and any fees that might be paid to establish and maintain the relationship between the company and the factor.
+The advantage for a company, especially if it's newly established or has damaged credit, is that the factor looks first to the credit worthiness of the customer who owes the money, rather than to the company that sells the AR.

 Keep your cash balances in interest-earning accounts, which are available at most banks.
 In some cases, you might encounter a minimum balance requirement.
-However, since interest rates on these accounts are often lower than those of savings accounts, certificates of deposit (CDs), or money market accounts, consider keeping the bulk of your funds in higher-paying accounts, then transferring funds to meet the minimum balance requirement in your interest-bearing checking account (plus the total payments due that week or month).
-Avoid long-term certificates of deposit, which lock you in for a specific period of time, since redeeming them early may cost you interest.
-Either invest in penalty-free certificates or that portion of funds which you are not likely to need during the life of the CD.
+However, since interest rates on these accounts are often lower than those of savings accounts, certificates of deposit (CDs), or money market accounts, consider keeping the bulk of your funds in higher-paying accounts.
+Transfer funds as needed to meet the minimum balance requirement in your interest-bearing checking account (plus the total payments due that week or month).
+Avoid long-term CDs, which lock you in for a specific period of time, as redeeming them early may cost you interest.
+Either invest in penalty-free CDs or commit that portion of funds you aren't likely to need during the life of the CD.

 Set up a separate payroll account and establish a bi-monthly cycle.
-Bi-weekly payroll systems require 26 pay cycles a year, bi-monthly only 24, which means they save the extra administrative costs of collecting, verifying, and tabulating payroll information.
+Bi-weekly payroll systems require 26 pay cycles a year, bi-monthly only 24, which means you save the extra administrative costs of collecting, verifying, and tabulating payroll information.
 Require your employees to take direct deposits to reduce the costs of writing and delivering checks.
-Finally, transfer payroll funds immediately before payment to keep your cash earning interest.
+Finally, transfer payroll funds immediately before payment to keep your cash earning interest as long as possible.

 As a small business owner, your goal is to collect payment for your services or products before or shortly after incurring the expense of producing or delivering them.
 The optimal outcome is to receive payment on delivery (COD), but that is not always possible.
 Invoice your customers the day you deliver your product with the notation that "payment is expected on invoice receipt."
 Don't suggest that waiting until the end of the month is an option.
-Include a notification that interest is charged for all payments later than 30 days and collection procedures may be initiated.
-Also, stay on top of your accounts receivable aging - a report categorizing accounts receivable according to the length of time invoices have been outstanding - with an established process for following up with late or delinquent payers:
+Include a notification that interest is charged for all payments later than 30 days and collection procedures may be initiated if payment isn't made.
+Also, stay on top of your accounts receivable aging - a report categorizing accounts receivable according to the length of time invoices have been outstanding - with an established process for following up with late or delinquent payers.
+Send: